Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Simulation analysis

 Figure \ref{naive:proposed} anchors the motivation behind using a selection-aware posterior in panel (I).
-The distribution of the empirical coverages of naive interval estimates that do not account for the selection-aware nature of integrative models have averaged coverage falling way short of the benchmark target of $90\%$.
-The interval estimates furnished by our methods support the validity and necessity of the inferential proposal in the article.
-Panel (II) exemplifies a significantly better reconciliation between the sharpness of the model recovered from integrative analysis and subsequent inferential power in comparisons with splitting when different proportions of data are utilized for selection and inference.
-Specifically, the performance of the rather unconventional randomized query \eqref{second:stage:Lasso} in terms of model selection is evaluated using the number of true signals screened under different sparse scenarios.
-The follow up inferential power is measured as the averaged lengths of interval estimates.
+The distribution of the empirical coverages of naive intervals that ignore the selection-aware nature of integrative models have averaged coverage falling way short of the benchmark target of $90\%$.
+The interval estimates furnished by our methods support the validity and necessity of the inferential proposal in the paper.
+Panel (II) exemplifies a significantly better reconciliation between the recovery of signals from the integrative model and the subsequent inferential power for the matched parameters, when compared against splitting based on varying proportions of data reserved for selection.
+Specifically, the performance of the rather unconventional randomized query \eqref{second:stage:Lasso} in terms of model selection is evaluated using the number of true signals screened under different sparse scenarios and the follow up inferential power is depicted as the lengths of interval estimates averaged across simulations in these signal regimes.

 Observe, splitting where $90\%$ of the data is assigned for selecting signals is the best performer amongst all the split-based methods in terms of model-selection.
 However, this power is clearly dominated by the randomized scheme we adopt for modeling.
-In an assessment of inferential power, our methods correcting appropriately for the selection bias provide interval estimates that are less than half the length of the $90\%$ split-based intervals.
-An important take away is the attractive alternative that our methods offer in comparison to splitting at sample proportions across the range of resolutions in terms of data allocation for the two core tasks.
-Quite evidently we allow a distinctly unique yet more efficient tradeoff in the use of information for modeling and follow-up uncertainty estimation.
+In an assessment of inferential power, our methods accounting appropriately for the bias from model selection provide interval estimates which are less than half the length of the $90\%$ split-based intervals.
+A take away from this illustration is the attractive alternative our methods offer in comparison to splitting across a range of resolution in terms of data allocation for the two core tasks in Panel (II).
+Evidently, our methods allow a distinctly unique yet more efficient tradeoff in the use of information for modeling and estimating uncertainties thereof.